mason-chase/crud-test-ui-ux/README.md

 ### Delivery (Must)
 - Please create a Figma design and share the link with us.
+- Make sure your design have marking for Scenarios in S1, S2, S3 and V1, V2, V3
 - To prevent any prejudice, do not write your personal name, email or phone in the test result.